Define condition dialog

 If you assign different classifications to content items at different times, the visitor scores only once, at the moment when all classifications become applicable.

 - Any of… indicates that at least one of the classifications that you have set must be satisfied for this rule to categorize a particular visitor.

 If you assign different classifications to content items at different times, the visitor scores every time when any of the classifications become applicable.

 NOTE: When you use hierarchical classifications, Sitefinity Insight flattens the hierarchy and considers all classifications at the same level.
 For example, consider the following classification hierarchy:

 In this case, if your rule includes Soccer, items belonging to Sports, News, or Soccer will trigger the rule.
 If your rule includes News, the rule will trigger if your items are classified as either News or News » Soccer in Sitefinity CMS.

-IMPORTANT: Sitefinity CMS always report the classifications to Sitefinity Insight in the site default language, even if the visitors see these classifications translated.
+IMPORTANT: Sitefinity CMS always reports the classifications to Sitefinity Insight in the site's default language, even if the visitors see these classifications translated.
 When you create rules, use only the default site language.

 If you have multiple sites reporting to the same data center, these sites use different default languages, and they share the same classifications.
 In that case, you must create your rules to contain classifications in all default languages.
 For example, if you have two sites that share their tags, but have different default languages - English and German, your rule must look like tagEN or tagDE.
 This ensures that Sitefinity Insight correctly matches the reported events.